Daniel-KM/Omeka-S-module-Access/README.md

 Because Omeka doesn't protect files by default, **it is important to redirect the urls of the original files** to the routes of the module Access.
-If you keep the redirection with `download`, the check for restricted access won't be done, so **a private file will become public**, even if a user as a no restricted access to it.
+If you keep the redirection with `download`, the check for reserved access won't be done, so **a private file will become public**, even if a user as a no reserved access to it.
 For example:

 ```apache
 # Redirect direct access to files to the module Access.